-Social and Emotional Development
+Social Development

-- 10.4 The student will demonstrate appropriate behaviors in all physical activity settings and the social skills needed to be a contributing member of society. - a) Explain the importance of and demonstrate effective communication skills in physical activity settings. - b) Explain the importance of and apply relationship and conflict resolution skills and social awareness for current and future health and fitness. - c) Identify and avoid prejudices and biases in physical activity settings. - d) Explain the importance of understanding cultural diversity for personal health and fitness. - e) Evaluate opportunities for social interaction and social support in a self-selected physical activity or dance. - f) Apply stress-management strategies (e.g., mental imagery, relaxation techniques, deep breathing, aerobic exercise, meditation) to reduce stress. - g) Explain the mental and emotional benefits of mind-body exercise/activities (e.g., yoga, Pilates, tai chi). - h) Identify ways to promote equity and inclusion and embrace diversity in a physical activity setting.
+- 10.4 The student will demonstrate appropriate behaviors in all physical activity settings and the social skills needed to be a contributing member of society. - a) Explain the importance of and demonstrate communication skills in physical activity settings. - b) Explain the importance of critical thinking and problem solving for current and future health and fitness. - c) Identify and avoid potentially dangerous situations in physical activity settings. - d) Explain the importance of understanding cultural diversity for personal health and fitness. - e) Evaluate opportunities for social interaction and social support in a self-selected physical activity or dance. - f) Apply stress-management strategies (e.g., mental imagery, relaxation techniques, deep breathing, aerobic exercise, meditation) to reduce stress. - g) Explain possible benefits of mind-body exercise/activities (e.g., yoga, Pilates, tai chi). - h) Explain the importance of conflict resolution for current and future health and fitness.